-- 1 Unscrew the cover from the back of the lamp unit.
+- 1 Take off the cover from the back of the lamp unit.
 To improve accessibility to the right-hand headlight, hold aside the induction air hose.
 To improve accessibility to the left-hand headlight, remove the battery cover.
-Release the two clips along the long sides of the cover. - 2 Unplug the connector. - 3 To remove the spring clip, push it in and then move it to the right. - 4 Remove the bulb. - 5 Without touching the glass with your fingers, insert the new bulb.
-Look through the headlight lens to help fit the bulb correctly. - 6 Line up the bulb with the guide in the reflector and secure it with the spring clip. - 7 Plug in the connector. - 8 Screw on the cover.
-Make sure that the guide on the cover is aligned with the recess in the lamp housing.
+Release the two clips along the long sides of the cover. - 2 Unplug the connector. - 3 To remove the spring clip, push it in and then move it to the right. - 4 Remove the bulb. - 5 Without touching the glass with your fingers, insert the new bulb. - 6 Line up the bulb with the guide in the reflector and secure it with the spring clip. - 7 Plug in the connector. - 8 Fit the cover.